EvansWinner/Piltdown/README.md

 #### Tables

-Very small tables can be done using the util.to_monospace trick.
+Very small tables can be done using the `util.fullwidth` trick (see under Utilites below).
 Little two-way contingency tables might be done, for example.

 ##### Example